prem-muthedath/game-of-clicks/README.md

-  6. If you would like to use the `app` in `GHCi` instead, you can do so by first starting `GHCi` by loading the `app` and then running the `app`, as the example below that uses an input file (it has be a '.txt' file) shows:
+  6. If you would like to use the `app` in `GHCi` instead, you can do so by first starting `GHCi` by loading the `app` and then running the `app`, as the example below that uses an input file (it has be a `.txt` file) shows:

      ````
      1. cabal v2-repl :game-of-clicks-app